 Berlin's festive celebrations

-From the end of November the city is transformed into one big festive celebration, with not just one Berlin Christmas market but dozens of them.
+From the end of November the city is transformed into one big festive celebration, with not just one Berlin Christmas market but over 70 altogether.
 Not to be missed is the Winter Wonderland in Potsdamer Platz, where you can browse the colourful market stalls, circle the ice-rink, speed down Europe's largest toboggan run and dance the night away to live DJs at the ‘après-ski’ parties.

 Meanwhile, Berliner Weihnachtszeit am Roten Rathaus is a charming market with an ice rink and a Ferris wheel with fabulous views of the magically lit city.
 The largest market is in the Spandau old town, where at weekends you can finish off your day's shopping with a rock ’n’ roll concert or karaoke session.